tobiohlala/Asciify/README.md

 ```
 **Note:** `-Width` and `-Height` _must_ be specified manually when running the Cmdlet from PowerShell hosts not reporting its console dimensions like PowerShell ISE.

 Furthermore, the Cmdlet supports three different resolutions regarding the resulting ASCII picture.
 These are `Low`, `Mid` and `High` and can be specified by the `-Resolution` parameter.
 On higher resolutions the resulting ASCII picture will be made up with more ASCII characters yielding a more fine-grained picture.
-Depending on the image a higher resolution sometimes may tend to look better especially when using smaller font sizes.
+Depending on the image a higher resolution sometimes may tend to look better especially when using smaller font sizes or bigger dimensions.

 ## Installation